alaaomran852/digitalexecution/README.md

-# digitalexecution
+# Digital Execution™

-Execution system for building and shipping sellable digital products.
+Execution-first digital products.
+Build → Package → Ship.

+No setup.
+No support.
+Ready to sell.